github/developer.github.com/content/changes/2015-01-07-prepare-for-organization-permissions-changes.md

 author_name: jakeboxer
 ---

-Last month, we [released][org-permissions-preview] a preview of the updated Organization Permissions API.
-Today, we're finalizing these API changes.
-As of today, these APIs are stable and suitable for production use.
+Last month, we [released a preview][org-permissions-preview] of several API changes related to managing organization members and repositories.
+Today, we're finalizing these changes.
+This new functionality is now stable and suitable for production use.
+If your application relies on any of the affected functionality (described below), be sure to **update your code before February 24** to account for these changes.

 ### Breaking changes coming on February 24